-The ISDC was established in Versoix, near Geneva, Switzerland in 1996, and started its activities as the INTEGRAL Science Data Centre.
-The staff is made up of several scientists and engineers funded by an international consortium with support from ESA.
-The ISDC works in close collaboration with the instrument teams to ensure that the software developed and maintained by these is integrated in a coherent data analysis system.
-The website http://isdc.unige.ch/ is used to share information and to provide access to the data and software.
+The ISDC was established in Versoix, near Geneva, Switzerland in 1996.
+The ISDC works in close collaboration with the instrument teams to ensure that the software developed and maintained by these is integrated in a coherent data analysis system (i.e., the Off-line Scientific Analysis package, OSA).
+The website http://isdc.unige.ch/integral/ is used to share information and to provide access to the data and software.